-Long-term antibiotic treatments may help to reduce infections, but early death is typically a result of repeated lung infections.
+Long-term antibiotic treatments may help reduce infections, but early death can occur from repeated lung infections.

-Notify your health care provider if a lung, skin, or other infection does not respond to treatment.
+Tell your provider if a lung, skin, or other infection does not respond to treatment.

 CGD; Fatal granulomatosis of childhood; Chronic granulomatous disease of childhood; Progressive septic granulomatosis

 Boxer LA, Newburger PE.
 Disorders of phagocyte function.
 In: Kliegman RM, Stanton BF, St. Geme JW III, et al, eds.
 Nelson Textbook of Pediatrics.
 19th Ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 124.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 124.